DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 ```
 Rename the new text document to `Electrum-Personal-Server.bat` (make sure to change .txt to .bat).
 You’ll get a warning about changing the file name extension, select Yes.

 Run `Electrum-Personal-Server.bat` by double clicking on it.
-Electrum Server should now start and import addresses from the master public keys you defined in the config.cfg as watch only addresses in your Bitcoin Core node.
+Electrum Server should now start and import addresses from the master public keys you defined in config.cfg as watch only addresses in your Bitcoin Core node.
 Wait for the importing to finish.

 ### Troubleshooting 1